Salty Honey Pie

 - 1 tablespoon of white cornmeal (yellow cornmeal is fine too just make sure its fine)

 - 1-2 tsp flaked sea salt (I used pink Himalayan)

 For the crust

 - Create a well in the middle of it and pour in the buttermilk.
-Use a fork to bring the dough together and try to moisten all the flour bits.
-You want the mixture to be quite shaggy and not wet but do add a little more buttermilk to bring it together if needed.
+Use a fork to bring the dough together and stir, and try to moisten all the flour bits.
+You want the mixture to be quite shaggy and not wet but do add a little more buttermilk (no more than 1 tablespoon at a time)to bring it together if needed.

 For the filling

-In a medium bowl whisk together the melted butter, sugar, cornmeal, salt and vanilla extract until combined.
+- In a medium bowl whisk together the melted butter, sugar, cornmeal, salt and vanilla extract until combined.

 - Then add the eggs one at a time whisking thoroughly to combine.
 Whisk in the heavy cream and vinegar.

 Assembling Pie & Bake